nicholsn/ohbm-seattle.github.com/source/_posts/2013-04-01-ohbm-cloud-hack-announced.markdown

 #### Background

-OHBM 2013 occurs in city at the forefront of open neuroscience and information technology.
+OHBM 2013 occurs in a city at the forefront of open neuroscience and information technology.
 With support from the [Allen Institute for Brain Science][aibs], [Amazon Web Services][aws], and numerous other contributors, the 2013 meeting will include an integrated hack room and associated cloud computing contest called the __OHBM Cloud Hack__.
-Cloud Hack will include a meeting-long venue on the main poster/exhibit floor space, and prepared cloud-accessible data and software.
-These resources will be available to participants beginning two months ahead of the meeting, with in-kind support from Amazon Web Services in the form of cloud computing credits.
+Cloud Hack will include a venue on the main poster/exhibit floor space, and prepared cloud-accessible data and software.
+These resources will be available to participants beginning two months ahead of the meeting, with in-kind support from Amazon Web Services in the form of __$100 in cloud computing credits__ that will be made available to all registered Cloud Hack participants attending OHBM 2013.

 [aibs]: http://www.alleninstitute.org "Allen Institute for Brain Science"
 [aws]: http://aws.amazon.com "Amazon Web Services"

 #### Sponsors

-Cloud Hack major sponsors will include the Allen Institute for Brain Science and Amazon Web Services.
+Cloud Hack _major sponsors_ include the Allen Institute for Brain Science and Amazon Web Services.

 There are a number of secondary sponsors including: